open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 the messaging system instance.
 Examples of a destination name would be an URL or a simple one-word identifier.

+In some use cases, messages are routed within one or multiple brokers.
+In such cases, the destination the message was originally published to is different from the destination it is being consumed from.
+When information about the destination where the message was originally published to is available, consumers can record them under the `destination_publish` namespace.

 Typical examples of destinations include Kafka topics, RabbitMQ queues and topics.

 ### Message consumption